avimehenwal/mydocs/content/lifestyle/jordanpeterson.md

 innocuous
 : not harmful or offensive.

+contempt
+: the feeling that a person or a thing is worthless or beneath consideration.

 ## Interviews

 * Meaning that sustains in life is mostly to be found through responsibility and voluntary adoption of responsibility, from where you are most likely to find your fundamental strength